How to Smell Good: 18 Ways to Smell Fresh All Day

 Apply Lightly Scented Deodorant

-Keeping the tip above in mind, a soft-smelling deodorant is a good choice to add a top layer of pleasant smell to your overall outfit.
+Keeping the tip above in mind, a fresh-smelling deodorant is a good choice to add a top layer of pleasant smell to your overall outfit.
 You don’t want your choice to be overpowering, however.
 An ideal deodorant will provide an extra spritz of freshness.

 Use Shoe Spray